Latent Gaussian Count Time Series: Theory

-The model in (\ref{e:Y-GX})--(\ref{e:quantilefct}) has appeared in other bodies of literature under different nomenclature.
-In particular, \cite{Cairo_Nelson_1997, HChen_2001} call this setup the normal to anything (NORTA) procedure in operations research and \cite{Grigoriu_2007} calls this a translational model in mechanical engineering.
+This model has alternative names in other literature.
+For example, \cite{HChen_2001} call this setup the normal to anything (NORTA) procedure in operations research, whereas \cite{Grigoriu_2007} calls this a translational model in mechanical engineering.
 Our goal is to give a reasonably complete analysis of the probabilistic and statistical properties of these models.